dhineshp565/Bovreproseq/README.md

 # Bovreproseq
-Targeted multiplex amplicon Sequencing for Bovine Reproductive Pathogens using Oxford Nanopore sequencing platform.
+Targeted multiplex amplicon Sequencing for Bovine Reproductive Pathogens using the Oxford Nanopore sequencing platform.
-Requires input directory containing sundirectories with fastq files Outputs consensus sequences,kraken,krona and multiqc report if any reads are mapped to reference conda or docker needs to be installed
+For more info please see https://doi.org/10.1101/2024.09.10.612295 Requires input directory containing subdirectories with fastq files Outputs consensus sequences, Kraken, krona and multiQC report

 Usage:
 ```